 In addition to neutrinos, muons can also be generated by cosmic rays.
-The detector separates neutrino muons from cosmic ray muons by reconstructing the muon track and determining whether the muon was traveling downwards into the Earth or upwards out of the Earth.
+One of the simpler techniques used to separate neutrino muons from cosmic ray muons is reconstructing the muon track and determining whether the muon was traveling downwards into the Earth or upwards out of the Earth.
 Since neutrinos can penetrate the Earth but cosmic ray muons cannot, it follows that a muon traveling out of the Earth must have been generated by a neutrino.
-Thus, by selecting only the muons that are reconstructed as up-going, the neutrino muons can, in principle, be isolated.
+Thus, by selecting only the muons that are reconstructed as up-going, the neutrino muons can, in principle, be identified.

-While separation is possible in principle, the number of observed cosmic ray muons exceeds the number of observed neutrino muons by five orders of magnitude [5].
-Thus, high-accuracy reconstructions are critical for preventing erroneously reconstructed cosmic ray muons from dominating the neutrino analysis.
+While separation is possible in principle, the number of observed cosmic ray muons exceeds the number of observed neutrino muons by more than five orders of magnitude [5].
+Thus, high-accuracy reconstructions are